 Figure 2.11.
 Imagery at Overton Gage (USGS 06768000) 2016 through 2022.

 Figure 2.12 provides physical stage measurement data for the study period at the current Overton gage location along with trailing 30-day mean discharge.
 In the figure, stages are binned by discharge.
 The measurement data indicates slight decline in stage for discharges below 3,000 cfs until the late 1990s when the decline began to accelerate, especially at lower discharges.
 The trend of declining stage continued through approximately 2013 when it reversed and stage began to increase at low dischargers (<1,000 cfs).
-Stage trends at higher discharges are less clear but appear to also indicate a long term decline as well.
+Stage trends at higher discharges are less clear but appear to indicate a long term decline.